Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Model description

 \subsection{Amazon model}

-It has been found in many models~\cite{vanWesten2024,Orihuela-Pinto2022,benYami2024} that an AMOC collapse would mostly affect rainfall patterns over the Amazon due to a meridional shift in the InterTropical Convergence Zone (ITCZ).
-As a part of the Hadley cell, the ITCZ has a strong meridional component; hence, we perform a zonal averaging~\cite{Mamalakis2021} and model the Amazon rainforest along latitude only.
-Moreover, we describe the Amazon rainforest using its tree cover only, as was done, for instance, in~\cite{Staal2015}.
+It has been found in many models~\cite{vanWesten2024a,Orihuela-Pinto2022,benYami2024} that an AMOC collapse would mostly affect rainfall patterns over the Amazon due to a meridional shift in the Intertropical Convergence Zone (ITCZ).
+As a part of the Hadley cell, the ITCZ has a strong meridional component; hence, we perform a zonal averaging~\cite{Mamalakis2021} and model the Amazon rainforest along latitude only, denoted as $\theta$.
+Moreover, we describe the Amazon rainforest using its tree cover $T$ only, as was done, for instance, in~\cite{Staal2015}.
+Therefore, our model of the Amazon rainforest consists of a partial differential equation describing the tree cover $T$ as a function of time $t$ and latitude $\theta$, depending on MAP and MCWD (computed in the AMOC model):